AGProjects/blink-qt/docs/messaging.md

   * application/sylk-api-token (will auto discover the URL and index for offline storage)
   * application/sylk-api-pgp-key-lookup (will return the OpenPGP key if exists)
+  * application/sylk-message-remove for message removal
+  * application/sylk-conversation-remove for removal of all messages with a contact
+  * application/sylk-conversation-read to confrim read of all messages
+  * application/sylk-file-transfer containing MSRP URL for file download

-All settings are subsequently auto-discovered by Blink.
+When using SylkServer, all server settings are auto-discovered by Blink.

 To replicate messages from multiple devices they all must use the same private PGP key.
 The import PGP panel is presented at start of messaging